freegeek-pdx/mkuser/README.md

 > Also, `mkuser`'s process has an effect on the default macOS behavior of granting the first Secure Token.<br/>
 > Basically, the first Secure Token is granted to the first administrator or standard user to login or authenticate which has a UID of 500 or greater if and only if they are the only user with a UID of 500 or greater.<br/>
 > This means that if multiple users with UIDs of 500 or greater were to be created before any of them logged in or authenticated, no first Secure Token would be granted automatically by macOS (which is not a great situation to get into by accident).<br/>
-> But, `mkuser` simplifies this complexity since the password will always be verified during the user creation process using `dscl . -authonly`, which means the users first authentication actually happens during the `mkuser` user creation process.<br/>
+> But, `mkuser` simplifies this complexity since the password will always be verified during the user creation process (using native `OpenDirectory` methods), which means the users first authentication actually happens during the `mkuser` user creation process.<br/>
 > Therefore, when using `mkuser`, the first Secure Token will always be granted to the first user created with a UID of 500 or greater when their password is verified during the `mkuser` process.<br/>
 > If you do not want the first user you are creating with `mkuser` to be granted the first Secure Token, such as for a management account, simply set their UID below 500 and macOS will not grant them the first Secure Token when their password is verified by `mkuser`.<br/>
 > Then, the first user created by `mkuser` with a UID of 500 or greater or the first user created by going through first boot Setup Assistant will get the first Secure Token as intended.<br/>